tarantool/doc/doc/reference/reference_lua/box_space/update.rst

         **Possible errors:**

-        *    it is illegal to modify a primary-key field.
+        *   It is illegal to modify a primary key field.
         *   :errcode:`ER_TRANSACTION_CONFLICT` if a transaction conflict in detected in the :ref:`MVCC transaction mode <txn_mode_transaction-manager>`.